oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/global_images.rst

 .. begin

-You can control the watermark that will appear on top of every image uploaded as a part of product details.

-To update the product watermark settings:
+To update the product watermark settings globally:

 1. In the main menu, navigate to **System > Configuration**.
 2. Select **Commerce > Product > Product Images** in the menu to the left.